Consider applying for IYC's Webmaster Internship program!

 Please make checks payable to Inverness Yacht Club with "Youth Sailing" in the memo and send to Tor Taylor, Registrar.
 Confirmation of enrollment will be emailed after the close of priority registration or after receipt of your completed application material if received outside the priority registration period.

 Point Reyes Station, CA 94956

 IMPORTANT INFORMATION FOR PARENTS

-MANDATORY Orientation meetings: A brief orientation for parents and students of each session will be conducted at 9:00 am. on the first morning of class.
-This meeting is mandatory for a parent or guardian of each student.
+MANDATORY Orientation meetings: A brief orientation for parents and sailors of each session will be conducted at 9:00 am. on the first morning of class.
+This meeting is mandatory for a parent or guardian of each sailor.
 If either the child or the parent or guardian miss the orientation the child may be dropped from the program.